Azure-Readiness/Academic/Content/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 	> Add description

-1. Add a file named index.js to the src folder and insert the following statements:
+1. Add a file named index.js to the "src" folder and insert the following statements:

 	```javascript
 (function() {